StanislavLakhtin/stm32f103-rtos-template/README.md

-# crimea_opendac
+# About

-16 bit usb headphone amplifier on PCM2707+PCM1794A+PGA4311+OPA4134 and managed by stm32f103
+This template is for Atomthreads RTOS Port for STM32 (F103 and others) and libopencm3 library.

-#CLion Build Env
+# CLion Build Env

 -DCMAKE_TOOLCHAIN_FILE=libopencm3.cmake